-(b) If consensus cannot be reached on a particular issue, the Chair will undertake consultations, or encourage bilateral exchanges, between Member States, as he/she deems appropriate, to resolve the issue and to ensure the effective functioning of the Committee.
+(b) If consensus cannot be reached on a particular issue, the Chairman will undertake consultations, or encourage bilateral exchanges, between Member States, as he/she deems appropriate, to resolve the issue and to ensure the effective functioning of the Committee.

-(c) If, after these consultations, consensus still cannot be reached, the matter may be referred to the Security Council by the Chair.
+(c) If, after these consultations, consensus still cannot be reached, the matter may be referred to the Security Council.

 (d) Decisions may be made by a "no-objection procedure".
-In such cases, the Chair will circulate to all members of the Committee the proposed decision of the Committee, and will request members of the Committee to indicate, in written form, any objection they may have to the proposed decision within five working days (in exceptional situations the Chair may decide to reduce that time period after notifying all Committee members accordingly).
+In such cases, the Chairman will circulate to all members of the Committee the proposed decision of the Committee, and will request members of the Committee to indicate, in written form, any objection they may have to the proposed decision within five working days (in emergency situations the Chairman may decide to reduce that time period after notifying all Committee members accordingly).
 In exceptional cases, the Committee may decide to extend that time period.
 If no objection is received within the defined period, the proposed decision will be deemed adopted.
 Objections received after the defined period will not be considered.